vincentleeuwen/python-cooking-with-objects/README.md

 - Open the terminal
 - Add all the files in your project to git `git add .`
-- Commit the files to your local git `git commit -m 'greetings'`
+- Commit the files to your local git `git commit -m 'Added greetings'`

 ## [02] As a guest.
 I would like the waiter to help me.
 So that I can have a bite to eat